Challenges in Obtaining Valid Causal Effect Estimates with Machine Learning Algorithms

 Nonparametric methods are an alternative to parametric models.
 For example, nonparametric maximum likelihood estimation (NPMLE) for models \ref{propensity} or \ref{outcome} would entail fitting models \ref{parm_propensity} and \ref{parm_outcome}, but with a parameter for each unique combination of values defined by the cross-classification of all covariates (i.e., saturating the model).
 However, the NPMLE will be undefined in any finite sample with a continuous confounder, since there will be no covariate patterns containing both treated and untreated subjects.

-Alternatively, one could use nonparametric methods like kernel regression, splines, random forests, boosting, etc., which can exploit smoothness across covariate patterns to infer the regression function.
-Matching can be viewed as the estimator \ref{gComp} with $\hat{g}$ constructed from nearest neighbors.
-However, for nonparametric methods there is an explicit bias-variance trade-off that arises in the choice of tuning parameters; less smoothing yields smaller bias but larger variance, while more smoothing yields smaller variance but larger bias.
-In this framework, parametric models can be viewed as an extreme form of smoothing.
-A central challenge for nonparametric estimators involves efficiency, e.g., the rate at which the estimator converges to the truth as the sample size increases.
-In typical nonparametric settings, it is impossible to estimate regression functions at the fast $\sqrt{N}$ rates attained by correctly specified parametric estimators.\cite{vanderVaart2000} Convergence rates for nonparametric estimators depend on the smoothness and dimension of the regression function, becoming slower with less smoothness and more covariates\cite{Gyorfi2002} (i.e., the curse of dimensionality\cite{Robins1997c,Wasserman2006}).
-Sometimes this is viewed as a disadvantage of nonparametric methods; however, this is just the cost of making weaker assumptions.
-If a parametric model is misspecified, it will be converging very quickly to the wrong answer.
-Another cost of nonparametric assumptions, in addition to slower convergence rates, is that inference and confidence intervals are harder to obtain.
-Specifically, even in the rare case where asymptotic distributions are tractable, it is typically not possible to construct centered confidence intervals (even via the bootstrap) without impractical undersmoothing.\cite{Wasserman2006}
+Alternatively, one can use nonparametric ``machine learning'' methods like kernel regression, splines, random forests, boosting, etc., which exploit smoothness across covariate patterns to estimate the regression function.
+However, for any nonparametric approach there is an explicit bias-variance trade-off that arises in the choice of tuning parameters; less smoothing yields smaller bias but larger variance, while more smoothing yields smaller variance but larger bias (parametric models can be viewed as an extreme form of smoothing).
+This tradeoff has important consequences.
+In particular, it is generally impossible to estimate regression functions at the standard $\sqrt{N}$ rates attained by correctly specified parametric estimators.\cite{vanderVaart2000} The consequence of these slower than optimal convergence rates is increased bias, and confidence interval estimators with less than nominal coverage.

+Convergence rates for nonparametric estimators become slower with more flexibility and more covariates.
+For example, a standard rate for estimating smooth regression functions is $N^{-\beta/(2\beta+d)}$, where $\beta$ represents the number of derivatives of the true regression function, and $d$ represents the dimension of, or number of covariates in, the true regression function.
+This issue is known as the curse of dimensionality.\cite{Gyorfi2002,Robins1997c,Wasserman2006} Sometimes this is viewed as a disadvantage of nonparametric methods; however, it is just the cost of making weaker assumptions: if a parametric model is misspecified, it will converge very quickly to the wrong answer.

+In addition to slower convergence rates, confidence intervals are harder to obtain.
+Specifically, even in the rare case where one can derive asymptotic distributions for nonparametric estimators, it is typically not possible to construct confidence intervals (even via the bootstrap) without impractically undersmoothing the regression function (i.e., overfitting the data).\cite{Wasserman2006}